deltarobotone/one_system_library/README.md

 [**>>>one system library wiki<<<**](https://github.com/deltarobotone/one_system_library/wiki)

-All examples are implemented in the one system library.
+Examples are implemented in the one system library.
+If you use the arduino IDE navigate to

-<br>If you use the arduino IDE navigate to **File->Examples->OneSystemLibrary** and check out what you can do with this smart little robot.
+<br>**File->Examples->OneSystemLibrary**  and check out what you can do with this smart little robot.

 We recommended the move basic example to do your own first moves with the robot.